-The “You Belong With Me” artist dropped her self-titled debut album in 2006, kickstarting her country career.
-Over her next eight albums, Swift began to branch out of her original genre and cross over into pop territory.
+Swift dropped her self-titled debut album in 2006, kickstarting her country career.
+Over her next eight albums, she began to branch out of her original genre and cross over into pop territory.
 “If I don’t beat everything I’ve done, it’s seen as a colossal failure,” she told her team in the 2020 documentary Miss Americana, reflecting on the pressures that come with being a major star.

 Swift has spoken openly through the years about navigating fame — and about working through her various feuds.
 “A mass public shaming, with millions of people saying you are quote-unquote canceled, is a very isolating experience,” she noted in a 2019 Vogue interview, referring to her 10-year back and forth with Kanye West.
 “I don’t think there are that many people who can actually understand what it’s like to have millions of people hate you very loudly.”